jeffreyhanson/ngs-tools/README.md

 ### Overview

-This repository contains instructions for building a [Docker container](https://www.docker.com/) that contains some tools for processing Next Generation Sequencing data.
+This repository contains instructions for building a [Docker container](https://www.docker.com/) with some tools for processing Next Generation Sequencing data.

 ## Usage